ashwinkshenoy/zendesk-custom-object-manager/README.md

 ## Installation

-⚡️ Download this repository as ZIP and install in your Zendesk Instance.
+⚡️ Download this repository as ZIP and install in your Zendesk Instance.<br>
 🚀 It's That Simple.

 <br>